evanSpendlove/studyTimetabler/README.md

 ## Background
 The problem statement for this project was as follows:
     ``` Design a program that will generate a valid timetable of study sessions given certain, variable constraints.```
-When I began researching for ways of addressing the timetabling problem, I came across Genetic Algorithms as a viable solution.
+When I began researching ways of addressing the timetabling problem, I came across Genetic Algorithms as a viable solution.
 I began reading several sources, such as academic papers, on this topic while preparing to start this project.
 This became my first SLP (Self-Learning Project).
 The project centered around using Genetic Algorithms to solve constraint-based scheduling/timetabling problems.

 ## Project Overview